 Christopher Acland of Lush committed suicide in 1996 at age 30 by hanging himself in his parents’ barn.

-Three members of the British rock group Badfinger have committed suicide.
+Two members of the British rock group Badfinger have committed suicide.
 Pete Ham, leader and chief songwriter of the group, hanged himself in 1975 just four days before his 28th birthday.
-Graham Bond, one of the pioneers of jazz-rock in Britain, was addicted to drugs and alcohol and was heavily involved in the occult.
-He was often “abusive, cruel, and self-destructive” (Unknown Legends of Rock ‘n’ Roll, p.
-28).
-In May 1974, he committed suicide by throwing himself under the wheels of a London underground train at the Finsbury Park Station.
-He was 37 years old.
 Badfinger guitarist Tony Evans hanged himself at age 36.

 Two members of the Bay City Rollers, Eric Faulkner and Alan Longmuir, attempted suicide.